debianchef/101/uncle_debian_notes_on_basic_solidity.md

 Solidity supports a variety of data types including:

 1. Address
-An address is a reference type that stores the location of an account on the Ethereum blockchain
+An address is a value  type that stores the location of an account on the Ethereum blockchain
 ```solidity
 myAddress = 0x5B38Da6a701c568545dCfcB03FcB875f56beddC4;
 ```